zifanw/consistency/README.md

 pgd_cf, pred_cf, is_valid = pgd_iter_search(X_test[:128], num_interpolations=10, batch_size=64)
 ```

 For the full example, check out `example.ipynb`.

+For the detail of hyper-parameters, check out the paper.
+The hyper-parameters used in the code block above are only for demonstration purpose.

 ## Evaluation